17 Walks in Edinburgh to Get Your Step Count Up!

 Waters of Leith Street Art Murals Edinburgh

-The Walkway will take you on a journey past many of Edinburgh’s sights, including Murrayfield Stadium, the Dean Village, the Scottish Gallery of Modern Art, Stockbridge and the Botanic Gardens.
+The Walkway will take you past many of Edinburgh’s sights, including Murrayfield Stadium, Dean Village, the Scottish Gallery of Modern Art, Stockbridge, and the Botanic Gardens.

-If you like architecture, you may like the walking tour in our foot tour guide.
+If you like architecture, you may like the walking tour with our foot tour guide.

 Water of Leith Walkway Deanhaugh Stockbridge Walks Edinburgh